Summer 2021 Orientation - Monday, May 3

 What are my parking options when I come to campus?

 London Campus: The general lots (Lot 5 & 8) will be $2.50 per entry.
 Parking in the general lots is on a first come, first serve basis.

 Downtown Campus: Please park in one of the municipal lots located downtown.
 Parking fees vary by lot.

 Regional Campuses: Parking is free at the lots of each Regional Campus.

 I'm an international student coming to Fanshawe.
 When should I plan to arrive in Canada?

-- The International Welcome is specifically designed for international students of all countries to become better acquainted with Fanshawe College and adjusting to life in Canada.
-You will have a chance to meet other international students and learn about work permits, accommodations, insurance, and much more!
+International Welcome: A virtual session designed for international students to become better acquainted with Fanshawe College and adjusting to life in Canada.

 Do you have any more questions?